Dinger's Aviation Pages

 Ensign G-ADSR in wartime camouflage colours.

 When Britain went to war in 1939, production of all transport aircraft by British industry stopped.
 The Air Ministry thought the war would be decided in a matter of months by massive bombing raids by both sides.
 So all resources were thrown into supplying bombers, fighters and the training aircraft needed to prepare their crews.
 They simply did not appreciate that a global war was going to need hundreds, if not thousands, of transport aircraft.
-So production of the promising DH Albatross and Flamingo airliners was stopped, and even production of the
+So production of the promising DH Albatross and

-Bristol Bombay bomber/transport was curtailed.
+Flamingo airliners was stopped, and even production of the Bristol Bombay bomber/transport was curtailed.
 Armstrong Whitworth had received a follow-on order for two more Ensigns for Imperial Airways before the start of the War.
 It seems that at one stage these were considered for conversion into a landplane variant of the Short-Mayo composite system.
 When war was declared work on the two new aircraft at Hamble stopped and they were mothballed.
 By the start of 1941, with the sea route across the Mediterranean blocked, an air route across the middle of Africa to transport vital personnel and parts to the British forces in Egypt was opened.
 The few British Airways Lockheed L-10 Electras and Lodestars along with RAF Bristol Bombay aircraft available to fly the route needed reinforcing and an aircraft in the class of the Ensign was desperately needed, although the limited power available from their Tiger engines would be a liability in the hot-and-high climate.
 So it was decided to start work again on the two Ensigns mothballed at Hamble and fit them with more powerful American Wright Cyclone R-1820-G102A engines giving 1,100 horsepower and driving American Hamilton constant-speed propellers.
 The choice of Wright Cyclones was probably prompted by them being used on the British Airways Electras and some of the Lodestars already flying the trans-Africa route.
 Only a couple of years earlier it would have been unthinkable to fit a British airliner with US engines, any such move would no doubt have produced a sneering editorial in The Aeroplane magazine from CG Grey.⁷ How things had changed!

 Hamble was an incredibly exposed site for aircraft production.
 Situated on the Solent estuary, it presented an easy target for both day and night bombing.
 The Supermarine factories at Woolston and Itchen, both further up the estuary, had been put out of action by bombing in 1940.
 But Hamble seemed to lead a charmed life, only one person was killed on the airfield (that was in February 1943 by a strafing attack) but numerous attempts to bomb the airfield all failed to hit anything.
 The first of the "new" Ensigns (G-AFZU

 Everest) with Cyclone engines took to the air in June 1941, followed by G-AFZV Enterprise in November of the same year.
 These aircraft were joined by G-ADSU Euterpe which was repaired at Hamble and upgraded with Cyclone engines.
 This new form of the Ensign was called the Mark 2.
 The remaining Ensigns were updated to Mk 2 standard at the BOAC maintenance facility at RAF Bramcote near Nuneaton, then they were sent off to operate the trans-Africa air route.
+The last to go was G-ADSS Egeria, in February 1943.

-Everest and Enterprise were the only large airliners to be built in Britain from late 1939 through until 1942 (a trickle of production of Avro Yorks began in 1943).
+Everest and Enterprise were the only large, 4-engined airliners to be built in Britain from late 1939 through until 1942 (a trickle of production of Avro Yorks began in 1943).
 The upgrade of the fleet to Mark 2 standard gave slight increases to the maximum speed (up to 210 mph from 205 mph) and cruising speed (up to 180 mph from 170 mph), a significant increase in speed of climb (900 feet per minute from 600 fpm) and maximum ceiling (up to 24,000 feet from 18,000 feet, although being unpressurised the increase in ceiling was of little use when carrying passengers).
 The stripping out of many of the fittings and cabin walls associated with its luxurious airliner origins, down to a more utilitarian standard, enabled the disposable payload to be increased from 9,580 lbs to 12,000 lbs.
 The range of the Mk 2 was considerably greater than the Mk 1, enabled by the fitting of additional fuel tanks (see box article about the Ensign's range further down the page).

 The first Ensign to attempt the trip to Africa almost did not make it; G-AFZU